jaeksoft/opensearchserver/src/doc/en/documentation/building_opensearchserver.md

 ```

 ### Install the custom jar in your local maven repository
-Few libraries (jar files) are not available in [public Maven repositories](http://search.maven.org/).
-The recommended way is to put them in your local repository using the following commands:
+A few libraries (jar files) are not available in [public Maven repositories](http://search.maven.org/).
+We recommend that you add them in your local repository using the following commands:
 ```shell
 mvn install:install-file -Dfile=lib/pojodbc-1.1.2.jar \
   -DgroupId=com.jaeksoft -DartifactId=pojodbc -Dversion=1.1.2 -Dpackaging=jar